TurtIeSocks/cake/README.md

 The number of subdomains to generate.

+### `emailRoutingForwardAddress`

+The email address to set in the email routing forward all rule

 ### `clearOldDns`

 Whether to clear old subdomains before generating new ones.
 (Recommended, but only if the domains are not being used for other purposes)